Board member backgrounds

 Winton Derby practiced as a litigator in corporate, commercial, securities, family and administrative law and spent over 40 years at a national law firm, heading the Litigation group in the Vancouver office.
 He was called to the British Columbia Bar in 1965 and appointed Queen’s Counsel in 1986.
 Winton was general counsel at a large restaurant chain and at a Vancouver based investment firm.
 His experience includes acting on professional negligence, contract, personal injury, property, slander and family matters.
 Winton has represented clients in numerous mediations and arbitrations and currently is a mediator and arbitrator at a Vancouver law firm.
 He was appointed to the Property Assessment Appeal Board in February 2014.

 Larry Dybvig holds professional designations from the Canadian and US Appraisal Institutes and the Royal Institute of Chartered Surveyors.
 He has been in real estate appraisal since 1977 in Saskatchewan and BC.
 More recently, he worked as a fee appraiser, first with an international valuation-consulting firm and at Grover Elliott & Co.
 Ltd., where he is presently the President and principal.
 His work is multifaceted, with an emphasis on appraisal, appraisal review and consulting in matters of dispute or litigation.
 Larry has also worked as a consultant with UBC on the professional appraisal courses it delivers on behalf of the Appraisal Institute of Canada.
-Larry is a member of the BC Arbitration and Mediation Institute.
+Larry is a member of the BC Arbitration and Mediation Institute and is on the Tangible Assets Board of the International Valuation Standards Council.
 He was appointed to the Property Assessment Appeal Board in November 2012.

 William M. Everett, Q.C.